Visyond/website-hugo/site/content/faq/faq-page-title.md

           - answer: >-
               Yes.
 With the free _Basic Dashboards_ plan, you can create advanced charts and present interactive, spreadsheet-driven dashboards and ‘what-if’ calculators.
           - answer: >-
-              Sign up for a [free 7-day trial](/accounts/signup/) to enjoy the full Visyond experience.
+              Sign up and get the full Visyond experience with a [7-day premium plan](/accounts/signup/).
 No credit card required.
         faqSectionSubTitle: Is there a free version of Visyond?
       - answersList:
           - answer: >-